leeprecy/Public-Documents/Rasdaemon_and_PCIeD_for_SONiC_4.4.0.md

 * Event errors are recorded in the database.
 The Sqlite3 database is located at /var/lib/rasdaemon/ras-mc_event.db
 * The database can be examined using 'ras-mc-ctl --errors'

+### System Boot

+The Sqlite3 database serves as a persistent record of the RAS events after system reboots.

+### Image Upgrade

+The Sqlite3 database does not persist through image upgrades.

 ## Work Proposed for SONiC 4.4.0

 Technical Support (TS) currently collects rasdaemon syslog and dmesg infomration.
 To enhance this, TS should also gather information from the SQLite3 database using 'ras-mc-ctl' outputs.